rsrobbins/intricate-art-neural-transfer/README.md

 This repository contains code and example images to generate intricate art designs.
 The corresponding blog article that goes along with this code is found here: https://medium.com/@kramea/creating-intricate-art-with-neural-style-transfer-e5fee5f89481

+### Anaconda

+Create an environment called **art** and install the following packages to run the code with minor changes:

+- conda install pillow
+- conda install scipy=0.19.1
+- conda install tensorflow=1.9.0
+- conda install h5py

+You need to install an obsolete version of SciPy and TensorFlow.
+I am currently trying to update to code to run on a Jetson Nano.

 ### Try it now

 [![Run on FloydHub](https://static.floydhub.com/button/button.svg)](https://floydhub.com/run)